MysteryBlokHed/MysteryBlokHed/README.md

 (since it's essentially just brute-forcing all possible hand arrangements given the current data).
 That was my first time ever using WebAssembly.

+After porting to Rust, I ended up becoming somewhat obsessed with hyper-optimizing my code to run as fast as possible.
+I've managed to make it something like 30&times; faster than it was with the original TypeScript, even while adding new and often complex inference methods.

 </details>

 ## My contributions